Mandsaur: Maratha Empire

 The Battle of Mandsaur took place in Mandsaur, India between the Maratha Army and Jai Singh II of Amber.

 In February 1732, the Marathas completely surrounded Jai Singh with their enormous cavalry and started cutting of his supplies.
 The Jaipur Raja was forced to sue for peace, he offered the Marathas six lakhs, but Holkar refused and demanded more.
 While the negotiations were taking place, a rumour surfaced about reinforcements from the emperor.
 This raised the morale of the Jaipur army and the Rajputs got ready for battle, the Marathas quickly attacked the rearguard of the Jaipur army and killed its commander.
 The Rajputs also attacked and killed fifteen Maratha officers in the fight that followed.
 Holkar and his men retreated 30 miles away from the battlefield.
 Jai Singh followed them but was outpaced by the Maratha cavalry who reached Jai Singhs camp and forced him to surrender.

 Jai Singh was forced to give six lakhs to Holkar and allow him to collect chauth from 28 pargana's in Malwa.

 The Maratha victory at the Battle of Mandsaur had the following consequences:

 Scindias and Holkars were emboldened to renew their attack on Rajputana.

 Kota and Bundi were made the next targets in the same year by the Marathas.

 Princely State

 In 19th century before India's independence in 1947, Mandsaur was part of the princely state of Gwalior.
 It gave its name to the treaty with the Holkar Maharaja of Indore, who concluded the Third Anglo-Maratha War and the Pindari War in 1818.
-At the turn of the 20th century it was a centre of the Malwa opium trade.
+At the turn of the 20th century, it was a centre of the Malwa opium trade.

 Mention in Kalidas Manuscript

-Mention of Dashpur can be found in Kalidas poem Meghdoot (Purva-megha) 47th stanza.
-Kalidas writes about the beauty of the eyes of women from Dashpur in his aesthetic piece of words.
+The 47th stanza of Kalidas's poem Meghdoot (Purva-megha) mentions Dashpur.
+In his aesthetic piece of writing, Kalidas writes about the beauty of women's eyes in Dashpur.

 Geography

+Mandsaur district is bordered by Neemuch and Ratlam districts of Madhya Pradesh and Chittorgarh, Kota, Jhalawar, Pratapgarh and Bhilwara districts of Rajasthan.

-Mandsaur District forms the northern projection of Madhya Pradesh from its western Division, i.e., Ujjain Commissioner's Division.
+Mandsaur district forms the northern projection of Madhya Pradesh from its western Division, i.e., Ujjain Commissioner's Division.
 It lies between the parallels of latitude 230 45' 50" North and 250 2' 55" North, and between the meridians of longitude 740 42' 30" East and 750 50' 20" East.